scipy-conference/scipy_proceedings/papers/konstantinos_ntatsis/itkelastix.rst

 NumPy & SciPy
 +++++++++++++
-Interoperability with NumPy and, consequently, with SciPy libraries, comes from functionality in ITK to convert ITK images to NumPy arrays and vice versa.
+Interoperability with NumPy and, consequently, with SciPy libraries, comes from functionality in ITK to convert ITK Images to NumPy arrays and vice versa.
 The relevant code is:

 .. code-block:: python